finnformica/finnformica/README.md

 ## I'm an aspiring Software Engineer and Data Science student

-- 👨‍💻 Currently I work part-time as a Quant Engineer at Carbon UW, an InsurTech start-up.
+- 👨‍💻 I'm working part-time as a Quant Engineer at Carbon, an InsurTech start-up.
-- 🧗 I’m active at the bouldering gym and working on learning how to lead climb.
 - 📙 I have a Mechanical and Electrical Engineering BEng and am studying FinTech with Data Science MSc.
 - 🚀 In 2023 I want to become AWS certified.